 As I watched him apply an exquisite sweep of liner, transfixed, he casually shared a tidbit that changed my eyeliner game forever.
 In fact, it was so unassuming, so mind-blowingly simple that it took me a full six months to process and absorb it before I put it to use.
 Keep scrolling and allow me to explain.

-I watched transfixed and wanted to scream, “What’s happening?
-Please tell me.
-I need an explanation.
-I can’t breathe!” but tried to calm myself and manage to squeak out, “So, um, what are you doing now?”
+I watched transfixed and inwardly screamed, What’s happening?! but tried to calm myself and ask in a somewhat level voice, “So, um, what are you doing now?”

-He explained to me that this is a trick he uses on Beyoncé (!!!) and all his clients (you can see evidence of it in the photo above).
+He explained to me that this is a trick he uses on Beyoncé and all his clients (you can see evidence of it in the photo above).
 Basically, he traces a winged-out liner on their lid first—this was the step that I had mastered and was proud of myself for accomplishing for the past decade or so.

 Some things I recommend: First, I’ve found that it’s best to apply liquid liner, then curl your lashes, then apply the pencil liner to your waterline.
 If you try to curl your lashes after lining your waterline, most of it will come off on your eyelash curler and you’ll have to redo it all.